Jorge Soler Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in the league.
+- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in MLB.

-- The Athletics' 6.60 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 6.70 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to give up 100 total home runs at a rate of 1.7 per game (most in the league).
+- Athletics pitchers combine to surrender 100 total home runs at a rate of 1.7 per game (most in baseball).

-- Medina gets the start for the Athletics, his fifth of the season.
-He is 0-4 with a 6.83 ERA and 24 strikeouts in 27 2/3 innings pitched.
+- The Athletics are sending Blackburn (0-0) to make his second start of the season.

-- His last time out came in relief on Sunday when the right-hander threw 5 1/3 innings against the Houston Astros, surrendering five earned runs while allowing seven hits.
+- In his last time out on Tuesday, the righty threw four innings against the Atlanta Braves, allowing one earned run while surrendering four hits.

-- The 24-year-old has an ERA of 6.83, with 7.8 strikeouts per nine innings, in five games this season.
-Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.